-ARC 2017 is organized into three sections: Vital Signs, Other Indicators, and Frostbites.
+ARC 2018 is organized into three sections: Vital Signs, Other Indicators, and Frostbites.
 The Vital Signs section is for annual updates on the same seven topics: Surface Air Temperature; Terrestrial Snow Cover; Greenland Ice Sheet; Sea Ice; Sea Surface Temperature; Arctic Ocean Primary Productivity; and Tundra Greenness.
-The Other Indicators section is for topics that will be updated every 2-4 years, many of which have appeared in previous ARCs (e.g., Fisheries, Permafrost, Ocean Acidification, Glaciers and Ice Caps, to name a few).
+The Other Indicators section is for topics that will be updated every 2-4 years, many of which have appeared in previous ARCs (e.g., Lake Ice, River Discharge, Reindeer and Caribou, Permafrost, to name a few).
 The Frostbites section is for reports on new and newsworthy items, describing emerging issues, and addressing topics that relate to long-term scientific observations in the Arctic.

 People occasionally ask questions such as “How are essay topics selected?” or “Why is topic X not in the Arctic Report Card?”
-The short answer is that each ARC strives to include some new topics as well as recurrent topics, and thus cover many topics over a period of years.
+The short answer is that each ARC strives to include some recurrent topics as well as new topics, and thus cover many topics over a period of years.
 In this way the ARC can achieve a comprehensiveness over time that is not possible given the severe time constraints in its production schedule.
 A complete list of topics covered since the first publication of the ARC is available at Previous Report Cards.
-Click on these hyperlinks for a list of all ARC 2017 authors and their affiliations, and a list of references for all 12 essays.
+Click on these hyperlinks for a list of all ARC 2018 authors and their affiliations, and a list of references for all 14 essays.

-Financial support for Arctic Report Card 2017 was provided by the Arctic Research Program in the NOAA Climate Program Office, and via research sponsored by the Cooperative Institute for Alaska Research with funds from the NOAA Administration under cooperative agreement NA13OAR4320056 with the University of Alaska.
+Financial support for Arctic Report Card 2018 was provided by the Arctic Research Program in the NOAA Climate Program Office, including content editing via the Cooperative Institute for Alaska Research with funds from the NOAA Administration under cooperative agreement NA13OAR4320056 with the University of Alaska.
+In kind support was provided by the Office of Naval Research and the Cold Regions Research and Engineering Laboratory of the Engineer Research and Development Center, U.S. Army Corps of Engineers.
 The editors thank AMAP for organizing the independent peer review and those who provided review comments.

 Citing the complete report: